isovalent/ebpf-docs/docs/linux/helper-function/bpf_map_lookup_elem.md

 The lookup map element helper call is used to read values from [maps](../index.md#maps).

+!!! note
+    This helper function is only callable from eBPF, but has the same name as the [`bpf_map_lookup_elem`](../../ebpf-library/libbpf/userspace/bpf_map_lookup_elem.md) userspace library function, which can only be used from userspace programs.

 ## Definition

 > Copyright (c) 2015 The Libbpf Authors.
 All rights reserved.